 Chili peppers contain a chemical compound called capsaicin, which is part of a group of chemicals that give chilies their individual taste and heat profile.
 Capsaicin can activate neurons in the diaphragm, which contracts and causes hiccups.

 Capsaicin is also an irritant.
 Chili plants are thought to use capsaicin as a defense mechanism in order to stop animals from eating the plant.
-In fact, humans are the only species known to enjoy eating spicy food.
+In fact,

 So why do we actively seek out food that is an irritant capable of causing painful sensations?